The Ultimate Merchant Cash Advance Guide For Small Businesses

 Small businesses can use merchant cash advances (MCA) as an alternative to conventional forms of funding, such as traditional bank loans.
-A merchant cash advance provider gives business owners a large sum of money upfront and requires them to return the advance with a percentage of their sales.
+A merchant cash advance provider gives business owners a lump sum of money upfront and requires them to return the advance with a percentage of their sales.
 Businesses with a high number of credit card sales need cash rapidly, and they might not qualify for a standard loan, meaning they may benefit from an MCA.

 Merchant Cash Advances are only offered to companies that accept credit cards as a form of payment.
 You won't be able to get an MCA if your business doesn't accept credit cards.